Amazon Music expands catalog to 100M songs for members

 Amazon Music says the decision behind the huge increase came after customers pressed for access to a full catalog of music.
 Now, members will be able to shuffle play any music artist, album or playlist with the option to upgrade to the Amazon Music Unlimited tier to get on-demand access — which has spatial audio along with songs in HD and Ultra HD.

-Members will be able to listen to shows from major media outlets such as CNN, ESPN, NPR and The New York Times.
+Members will be able to listen to shows ad-free from major media outlets such as CNN, ESPN, NPR and The New York Times.
 Other top podcasts on the platform include “Dr. Death,” “SmartLess”, and “Even the Rich.”